Why an Intellectual Property Audit Is Important

 - To determine if a business needs to file patent, copyright and/or trademark applications.

 The size and scope of an IP audit depends on the size and type of business being audited.
-No matter what type of business you are considering purchasing, Livingston Law can help you make sound decisions about buying a business by conducting an IP audit.
+No matter what type of business you are considering purchasing, Henderson Franklin’s intellectual property attorneys can help you make sound decisions about buying a business by conducting an IP audit.
 Our firm can also identify intellectual property issues in your current businesses of which you may not be aware.
 Our attorneys are experienced in these matters and can help you determine the scope and level of intellectual property ownership and protection currently in place and what protection is needed in the future.

 The Attorneys You Want On Your Side